rsdoiel/antenna/archives/2025/going_electric_2025.16.md

 ---

-## The Slate Online Configurator Is Up.
-Build Your Perfect Cheap Truck
+## The Slate Truck Online Configurator Is Up.
+Build Your Perfect Cheap EV

 date: 2025-04-25, from: Inside EVs News